rust-lang/rust/src/doc/reference.md

                    declare a `static` as being unique per-thread leveraging LLVM's implementation which works in concert with the kernel loader and dynamic linker.
-This is not necessarily available on all platforms, and usage of it is discouraged (rust focuses more on thread-local data instead of thread-local data).
+This is not necessarily available on all platforms, and usage of it is discouraged.

 * `trace_macros` - Allows use of the `trace_macros` macro, which is a nasty
                    hack that will certainly be removed.